gitextensions/GitExtensionsDoc/source/settings.rst

     .. setting:: Show number of changed files on commit button
       :id: changes-no

-      When enabled, the number of pending commits are shown on the toolbar as a figure in parentheses next to the Commit button.
+      When enabled, the number of pending commits are shown on the toolbar as a figure in parentheses on the Commit button.
       Git Extensions must be stopped and restarted to activate changes to this option.
       Turn this off if you experience slowdowns.

+    .. setting:: Show number of changed files for artificial commits

+      If artificial commits are enabled in the revision graph, show the pending commits as well as a tool tip with a summary of changes.

-    .. setting:: Show current working directory changes in revision graph
+    .. setting:: Show current working directory changes as an artificial commit.
       :id: working-dir-changes

-      When enabled, two extra revisions are added to the revision graph.
+      When enabled, two artificial revisions are added to the revision graph.
-      The first shows the current working directory status.
-The second shows the staged files.
+      The first shows the worktree (current working directory) status.
+The second shows the commit index (staged).

     .. setting:: Use FileSystemWatcher to check if index is changed
       :id: filesystemwatcher

-      Using the FileSystemWatcher to check index state improves the performance in some cases.
+      Monitor if the Git index is changed due to changes outside of Git Extensions, if so show this in the Refresh button in Browse.

     .. setting:: Show stash count on status bar in browse window
       :id: stash-count

       When you use the stash a lot, it can be useful to show the number of stashed items on the toolbar.
+      This option causes serious slowdowns in large repositories and is turned off by default.

+    .. setting:: Show submodule status in browse window
+      :id: stash-count

+      Show the status for submodules (as well as supermodules) in the dropdown menu in Browse.
+The status is updated if :ref:`settings-git-extensions-performance-show-number-of-changed-files-for-artificial-commits` is enabled and the number of artificial commits is updated.
+(Changes in supermodules is not monitored).
       This option causes serious slowdowns in large repositories and is turned off by default.

     .. setting:: Check for uncommitted changes in checkout branch dialog